EyasuTeshome/shifttracker/job-search/take-home-assignments/take_home_practice.md

 7. After 3h stop and prepare your documentation that includes (spend up to 0.5h on this):
     - The plan you made and what you managed to achieve and not.
     - The assumptions you made.
-    - A description of any issues that arose
+    - A description of any issues that arose.
     - Your suggestions for the features you could build on the top of the assignment if you had more time.
 8. Add the documentation you created in the previous point to the README of your assignment repo.